 User Sharing of Song Form within the iOS Mobile App

-The Apple iOS App, Song Rhythm Tracks, also allows for the sharing of a Song’s track definition which includes its Song Form.
+The Apple iOS App, Song Rhythm Tracks, also allows for the sharing of a Song’s track definition, which includes its Song Form.
 Press the pink ‘share’ button (square box with an up-arrow).

 Sharing Your Song’s Form with the community

 From the iOS mobile App, Song Rhythm Tracks’ main table of tracks, press the track’s ‘Share‘ button (square box with an up-arrow) to share your track definition with the Song Rhythm Tracks community.